NavyaG-lab/Tech-writer/etl_users/serving/serving_to_staging.md

 ## Preparing the data
 In a nutshell, place your Avro file or directory on the s3 bucket for stage serving layer (`s3://nu-spark-metapod-ephemeral-staging/me/my-dataset.avro`) and place your logical type json schema in the same directory and name it `schema.json` (`s3://nu-spark-metapod-ephemeral-staging/me/schema.json`)

+**The data ingestion can only be made from this S3 bucket `s3://nu-spark-metapod-ephemeral-staging`.**

 In detail:

 ### The Avro file